 Should you be using Instagram stories?

-If you are heading up a startup, then social media is going to be high on your list of priorities.
+If you are heading up a startup (or a graduate recruitment agency!), then social media is going to be high on your list of priorities.
 It’s the most efficient way of reaching a targeted audience and to get your name out into the world you will want to be covering all bases.

 Choosing a few social channels to focus on is a fairly simple research-based task that requires you to work out exactly where your target market is hanging out.
 If it’s teenagers, then choose Facebook and Snapchat, whereas if you are chasing an older crowd, work on Twitter.
 Ultimately it really depends.
 Instagram is a universally useful tool for most startups, either to show off a product or simply for demonstrating how fun office life is compared to corporates.
 If you are dabbling in Instagram, then you may be wondering about the benefits of using the stories feature, particularly in comparison to Snapchat.
 The reality is that up until a few months ago most business advice would have favoured Snapchat and told you to increase your usage on it as one of the fastest growing social platforms.
 However, things have changed drastically.
 Instagram stories have appeared on the scene and seem to have taken the world by storm, pulling potential and veteran snapchatters away from its rival once and for all.